Dannyzen/github_contributor_matcher/README.md

 Installs
 =====

-This is a shtty python script, as such, it follows the common patterns associated with running shtty python:
+This is a poorly written python script, as such, it follows the common patterns associated with running poorly written python:

 ```git clone https://github.com/Dannyzen/githubcontributormatch.git